I’ve already written about how tricky measuring your hydration status can be.

 Although most of the factors affecting how your body processes various drinks have been studied pretty extensively, until very recently no-one had actually put a range of different, commonly consumed beverages into a controlled ‘head to head’ situation to compare their potential to hydrate.
-Earlier this year, a respected group of UK scientists published a paper that compared the hydrating potential of the following drinks…
+Recently a respected group of UK scientists published a paper that compared the hydrating potential of the following drinks…

 - Sparkling water